jsteffensen/house-near-stream/README.md

-# Find a house for sale in Denmark near a stream
+# Find a house for sale in Denmark near a river/stream

 ##